Kenneth MacMillan: Royal Ballet: principal choreographer 1977–92

 Despite a serious heart attack in 1988 MacMillan continued to work intensely.
 In 1989 he made his first new ballet for Covent Garden for five years, a new version of Britten's The Prince of the Pagodas.
 The company had never found the original 1956 Cranko version satisfactory, and it was neglected during the composer's lifetime.
 MacMillan thought the piece could be successfully reworked with some cuts to the score, but the Britten estate refused to allow any alterations.
 MacMillan reverted to classical ballet for the piece, creating a fairy-tale work far from his accustomed style.
 The result was not judged among his best works, but it marked the emergence of the 19-year-old Darcey Bussell, whom he picked to dance the young heroine.
 Along with the former Bolshoi principal dancer Irek Mukhamedov, who joined the Royal Ballet in 1991, Bussell was MacMillan's final important muse.
 For the two of them he created Winter Dreams (1991), inspired by Chekhov's Three Sisters.
 Mukhamedov was the brutish male leading character in MacMillan's last ballet, The Judas Tree (1992).

+MacMillan's Houston Ballet connection began under Artistic Director Ben Stevenson, an old friend from their Sadler's Wells days, who brought him on as Artistic Associate in 1989.
+In just three years, MacMillan enriched the repertoire with Song of the Earth, Gloria, Elite Syncopations, and Solitaire.
+He was preparing to stage Manon L'histoire_de_Manon in Houston before his death in 1992.
+Manon premiered on stage posthumously in 1994, and Mayerling followed in 2017, cementing his lasting legacy at Houston Ballet.

 MacMillan died from a heart attack backstage at the Royal Opera House during a performance of Mayerling.
 Jeremy Isaacs, the general director of the Royal Opera House, announced the death from the stage after the performance and asked the audience to rise and bow their heads and leave the theatre in silence.
 On the same night the junior company was presenting MacMillan's Romeo and Juliet in Birmingham.
 MacMillan had nearly finished work on the dances for a new production of Carousel by the National Theatre, which opened at the Lyttelton Theatre six weeks later, with his family and many of his friends in the audience.